Lothar Matthäus: Hungarian national team

 Matthäus became manager of the Hungary national football team on 14 December 2003.
 Taking over the national team of a country once synonymous with world class football that had over the decades in the meantime fallen to the point of being unable to qualify for a major competition since the 1986 FIFA World Cup, Matthäus was given the task of qualifying for the 2006 World Cup as part of the Hungarian Football Federation's (MLSZ) ambitious plan of returning on the path of former 1950s glory.
 After being drawn in a tough group with Sweden, Croatia and Bulgaria that goal looked increasingly difficult.

 The campaign started in the autumn of 2004 and fairly quickly it became obvious Hungary were in over their heads.
 Opening 3–0 loss away at Croatia in early September was somewhat offset four days later by a 3–2 hard fought home win versus Iceland.
 A month later, Matthäus' Hungary faced another important test away from home, this time at Sweden and once again it finished in disappointment with another demoralizing 3–0 loss.
 Before the winter break, Hungary managed to beat the minnows of the group Malta thus finishing the autumn part of the qualifying in fourth place with six points, mathematically still within striking distance of the leading trio.
 Notable was a 2–0 win in a friendly in Kaiserslautern against Germany on 6 June 2004.

 As the qualifiers resumed in late March 2005, Hungary hosted Bulgaria in what was pretty much a must win match for Matthäus' squad, however they only managed a draw right at the end with the goal coming in 90th minute for a 1–1 final scoreline.
-As Croatia and Sweden both won on the same occasion, the leading duo of teams now tangibly separated themselves from the pack of chasers, all of which meant that in order to qualify Hungary would have to win all its remaining fixtures and even get some outside help in terms of favourable results elsewhere.
-Such improbable scenario failed to materialize and they ended up in fourth place with 14 points from 10 matches, well behind Croatia and Sweden who earned 25 and 24 points, respectively.
+As Croatia and Sweden both won on the same occasion, the leading duo of teams now tangibly separated themselves from the pack of chasers, all of which meant that to qualify, Hungary would have to win all its remaining fixtures and get favourable results elsewhere.
+Such an improbable scenario failed to materialize and they ended up in fourth place with 14 points from 10 matches, behind Croatia and Sweden who had 25 and 24 points, respectively.
 However, Matthäus was allowed to finish out the campaign behind the bench, and was even offered Hungarian citizenship, which he at the time said he would accept.
 There's no word whether he actually did.
 Matthäus left the Hungarian national team on 11 January 2006.

 After leaving the Hungary post, Matthäus was vocally critical of the Hungarian Football Federation (MLSZ), accusing it in November 2007 of "not contributing, but exploiting Hungarian football" before adding that "it is not coincidental that the Hungarian bid to host Euro 2012 didn't receive any votes".